This is a guide covering everything you need to know about an adze.

 What is an Adze?

-An Adz is a tool similar to an axe that has arched blades which are at the right angle to handle.
+An Adz is a tool similar to an axe that has arched blades which are at a right angle to the handle.
 It was an ancient and versatile tool that was used in the era of Stone Age.
-It was used for cutting and sharpening the wood usually used in horticulture and hand woodworking.
+It was used for cutting and sharpening wood commonly used in horticulture and hand woodworking.